ymatsunaga/mdtoolbox/README.rst

 * I/O for topology, coordinates, and trajectory files used for MD simulation
 * Least-squares fitting of structures
-* Calculation of PMF by using the kernel density estimators
+* Calculation of PMF surface from scattered data
-* Anistropic network model (Elastic network model)
+* Anisotropic network model (Elastic network model)
 * Other auxiliary functions... such as atom selections

 TODOs: